kiran-daware/kSipP/README.md

 * **Intuitive Test Configuration:** A well-designed Web GUI streamlines the process of defining call flows, and crucial test parameters (like calling party and called party numbers, call rates and concurrent calls etc).
 * **One-Click Execution:** (One-click if you have it pre-configured) Launch your SIPp test calls with a single click – no more tedious command-line manipulation or complex script.
 * **SIPp refreshing Results:** View the results of SIPp processes as they are running just like you could see in your CLI.
-* **Seamless SIPp Integration:** kSipP enhances SIPp's usability without sacrificing its core power, running the original SIPp engine under the hood.
+* **Seamless SIPp Integration:** easySIPp enhances SIPp's usability without sacrificing its core power, running the original SIPp engine under the hood.

 ## Who's it for?